Last updated 31st January, 2023

-If you are considering a loft conversion and want to maximise your space, you could build a mansard loft conversion.
+Building a Mansard roof extension can maximise your space, and increase your overall house value.
 This article will tell you what that involves, how much it will cost on average and how long the work will normally take.

 Most house types can accept this kind of loft conversion so whether you have a terraced, semi-detached, or detached house, there is the option for a mansard roof loft conversion.
 However, the specific design will vary according to the property type, and this too, will affect the cost.